-The BLS states that obstetricians and gynecologists make a mean annual wage of $214,750 as of May 2014.
-The employment for these physicians and surgeons from 2012-2022 is expected to grow 18%, which is faster than average.
+The BLS states that obstetricians and gynecologists make a mean annual wage of $222,400 as of May 2015.
+The employment for general physicians and surgeons from 2014 to 2024 is expected to grow 14%, which is much faster than average.

 During medical school or while completing their residency, students can partake in workshops or conferences to learn directly from experts in the field.
 These meetings can be found at a campus lecture hall or at a large meeting facility on behalf of a medical school or professional OB/GYN organization.
 Many physicians, including OB/GYNs, travel to conferences where they discuss recent research advancements and other current issues facing health care providers and patients.

 Half-day workshops are common on university campuses.
 These sessions are held on behalf of the school's medical department and feature renowned speakers.
 Attendees can learn about delivery techniques, fetal monitoring and surgical obstetrics.
 Medical schools and professional organizations host annual conferences or meetings that are 3-4 days long.
 Lectures focus on evaluating pelvic pain in patients, managing pregnancy complications and diagnosing gynecologic tumors.
 Certain conferences can qualify for continuing education credit hours.